 The meeting of the SG17RG-ARB will start at 0930 hours.
 The Regional Group meeting will, in principle, be restricted to delegates and representatives from Member States, Sector Members and Associates of the Study Group 17 in the region, in conformity with §2.3.3 of Section 2 of Resolution 1 of the WTSA-16.

-The meeting will be followed by the the AICOT event on "PKI for e-trust in the hyper connected world" (11-12 December 2017), which will take place at the same venue.
+The meeting will be followed by the first Arab-African Interregional Standardization Forum (ISF) for Bridging the Standardization Gap with a focus on PKI for e-trust in the hyperconnected world (11-12 December 2017), which will take place at the same venue.

 Pursuant to WTSA Resolution 44 (Rev. Dubai, 2012) on Bridging the Standardization Gap, a BSG training session will be held during the regional group meeting.
 It will focus on how to effectively submit and present contributions to ITU-T study groups.